Dakota Writing Project (DWP)

 The DWP is one of about 200 sites affiliated with the National Writing Project (NWP), a federally-funded professional development program which seeks to improve the teaching and learning of writing through collaboration between university and K-12 teachers.
 DWP hosts events for educators, including the annual Invitational Summer Institutes and writing retreats.

-ESL at the University of South Dakota helps students who are not native speakers of English to improve English skills.
+Intensive English at the University of South Dakota helps students who are not native speakers of English to improve English skills.
 Classes are small, so students are assured of opportunities to practice their English language skills in listening, speaking, reading, and writing.

 John R. Milton Writers' Conference